AnswerDotAI/cosette/README.md

 chat('What color is it?')
 ```

-The puppy in the image has a brown and white coat color.
-It appears to
+The puppy has a white coat with brown markings, particularly on its ears
-be a Cavalier King Charles Spaniel breed, with the characteristic long,
-silky fur in those colors.
+and around its eyes.

 <details>

-- id: msg_01XfDZDRyaNMW58TVJ9znXjR
+- id: chatcmpl-9R78AX9aTGYR35XZUXWGx5LC666s7
+- choices: \[Choice(finish_reason=‘stop’, index=0, logprobs=None,
-- content: \[{‘text’: ‘The puppy in the image has a brown and white coat
+  message=ChatCompletionMessage(content=‘The puppy has a white coat with
-  color.
-It appears to be a Cavalier King Charles Spaniel breed, with
-  the characteristic long, silky fur in those colors.’, ‘type’:
-  ‘text’}\]
-- model: claude-3-haiku-20240307
+  brown markings, particularly on its ears and around its eyes.’,
+  role=‘assistant’, function_call=None, tool_calls=None))\]
-- role: assistant
+- created: 1716249294
-- stop_reason: end_turn
+- model: gpt-4o-2024-05-13
-- stop_sequence: None
+- object: chat.completion
-- type: message
+- system_fingerprint: fp_927397958d
-- usage: {‘input_tokens’: 304, ‘output_tokens’: 44}
+- usage: CompletionUsage(completion_tokens=19, prompt_tokens=377,
+  total_tokens=396)

 </details>